Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 npm start
 A browser will automatically open up at http://localhost:4200.

-Click the key icon in the side navigation, and you can now log in!
+Click the key icon in the side navigation to log in.

 Note: If you're running an online trial, you can find your login credentials in the welcome email.